 Employee Education and Training

-Vendors shall not subject any person to discrimination in employment, including hiring, salary, benefits, advancement, discipline, termination, or retirement on the basis of the individual’s reproductive or familial circumstances.
-Vendors shall accommodate the language requirements of their employees to the greatest extent practicable.
+Suppliers shall not subject any person to discrimination in employment, including hiring, salary, benefits, advancement, discipline, termination, or retirement on the basis of the individual’s reproductive or familial circumstances.
+Suppliers shall accommodate the language requirements of their employees to the greatest extent practicable.

 Every employee shall be treated with dignity and respect.
 Conflicts between employees and employers should be reconciled as amicably and transparently as possible, without the use of coercion or intimidation.
 Employees should have the right to express opinions or report complaints as they see fit without retaliation or the threat of reprisal.

-Vendors are encouraged to have a process in place whereby employees may register specific complaints about the employment practices of that vendor and, if practicable, to do so in the employee’s primary language.
+Suppliers are encouraged to have a process in place whereby employees may register specific complaints about the employment practices of that supplier and, if practicable, to do so in the employee’s primary language.
 If possible, the complainant’s identity should be confidential.

 For applicable procurement actions, Purchasing and Business Services shall include in the solicitation the requirement that the supplier adhere to the Mandatory Provisions.
 Purchasing and Business Services will also include the Preferred Provisions outlined above.
 Prospective suppliers will be asked to confirm their intent to enter into an agreement that incorporates the Mandatory Provisions, and shall be asked to address each of the Preferred Provisions in sufficient detail that the university is able to assess the degree of compliance.

 Preferred Provisions may be assessed as part of the evaluation criteria established for the solicitation.
 The relative importance of the Preferred Provisions shall be determined for each solicitation by the university official responsible for administration of the specific program in consultation with the university procurement officer.